promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 The humanistic approach is fast because it is flexible, and it is flexible because it makes few assumptions.
 This is how it can go from nothing to a causal model.
 A model that makes strong assumptions (that are also correct) will better account for the data.
-This property is the [no free lunch theorem](https://en.wikipedia.org/wiki/No_free_lunch_in_search_and_optimization).
-However, developing that robust model takes a lot of science and iteration.
+However, developing that domain-specific model takes a lot of science and iteration.
 The humanistic approach can get you 90% of the way there by allowing you to check your modeling assumptions before you start modeling.

 # Wrapping up